 Pour into hot sterilized jars.
 Sterilize the ketchup-filled jars in boiling water for 15 minutes to ensure long storage at room temperature.
 You can also freeze the ketchup, without sterilization.

-Yield about 3 cups
+Yields about 3 cups.

 Recipe provided by Angel Bayley.